Crimea’s status non-negotiable despite international proposals

 Ukraine’s foreign ministry did not clarify why it issued this message, although it came after Polish Foreign Minister Radosław Sikorski’s proposal for resolving the status of Crimea was circulated by Ukrainian media.

-According to Sikorski, Russia and Ukraine will be unable to reach an agreement on the status of Crimea, however “we could put it under a UN mandate with a mission to prepare a fair referendum after verifying who the legal residents are and so on… And we could postpone it for 20 years.”
+According to Sikorski, Russia and Ukraine will be unable to reach an agreement on the status of Crimea; however, “We could put it under a UN mandate with a mission to prepare a fair referendum after verifying who the legal residents are and so on… And we could postpone it for 20 years.”

-The following day, Russian authorities claimed that the Russian Black Sea Fleet in Crimea was transitioning its units to a “heightened security mode” due to the complex political situation in Ukraine.
-They stated that marine units should reinforce the security of Russian military units not only in Sevastopol but also in other regions of Crimea.
+The following day, Russian authorities claimed the Russian Black Sea Fleet in Crimea was transitioning its units to a “heightened security mode” due to the complex political situation in Ukraine.
+They stated that marine units should reinforce the security of Russian military forces not only in Sevastopol but also in other regions of Crimea.

 While the occupation authorities claim they carried out the military operation to seize the Crimean Peninsula without bloodshed, Crimeans protested against the occupiers in the early days of the Russian aggression, taking to the streets for rallies and demonstrations, risking their lives.
-Arbitrary arrests and forced abductions of Ukrainians and Crimean Tatars occurred, and Ukrainian citizens died during the Russian military operation.
+Arbitrary arrests and forced abductions of Ukrainians and Crimean Tatars occurred, and Ukrainian citizens were killed during the Russian military operation.

-Earlier, former deputy commander of the Pryluky missile boat Artem Kyselov pointed out that Russian militaries killed Kokurin Serhii Viktorovych and Karachevskyi Stanislav Volodymyrovych in Crimea in 2014.
+Earlier, former deputy commander of the Pryluky missile boat Artem Kyselov pointed out that Russian soldiers killed Kokurin Serhii Viktorovych and Karachevskyi Stanislav Volodymyrovych in Crimea in 2014.
 He recalled that the Russian military killed both Ukrainian servicemen after they had been disarmed.

 Ukraine annually commemorates February 26 as the Day of Resistance to the Temporary Occupation of the Autonomous Republic of Crimea and the city of Sevastopol.
 This date marks the largest rally in support of Ukraine’s territorial integrity at the building of the Verkhovna Rada of the Autonomous Republic of Crimea.